Skip to main content

 • Responsiveness review: silent if all reminders are working well

-• Identity stabilize: allow_ping: false — can never notify
+• Identity stabilize: allow-ping: false — can never notify

 This is the opposite of a notification-heavy system.
 The ping budget provides a hard cap, but well-designed routines rarely hit it.